-Cognitive impairment detected by the Morris water maze (probe trial 2) at 8 and 12 months of age, not at 3 months (personal communication, Laurence Ozmen).
+Cognitive impairment detected by the Morris water maze at eight and 12 months of age, not at three months (personal communication, Laurence Ozmen).

-Decreased survival of newborn neurons in the dentate gyrus at about 4 months compared to wild-type (Poirier et al., 2010).
+Decreased survival of newborn neurons in the dentate gyrus at about four months compared to wild-type (Poirier et al., 2010).
 Compared with neurons isolated from wild-type mice, neurons from mutant mice show reduced endoplasmic reticulum Ca2+ and calcium dysregulation (Kipanyula et al., 2012).
-A strong increase in LTP and post-tetanic potentiation (PTP) in hippocampal slices of 10 month old animals compared to wild-type mice (Poirier et al., 2010).
+A strong increase in LTP and post-tetanic potentiation (PTP) in hippocampal slices of ten month-old animals compared to wild-type mice (Poirier et al., 2010).
 Decreased perfusion in the occipital cortex at all ages tested (10-17 months) (Weidensteiner et al., 2009).

 Available through Laurence Ozmen.